elijahgagne/blog/content/posts/git-migration-large-files.md

 For this use case we need a way to remove the super large files from the Git repo.
 This is going to mean rewriting Git history.
 There is a `git filter-branch` command built into the command line binary to do this.
 But even [GitHub recommends](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/removing-sensitive-data-from-a-repository#purging-a-file-from-your-repositorys-history) that instead you consider using the open source tool called [BFG Repo Cleaner](https://rtyley.github.io/bfg-repo-cleaner/).

 Note that this tool/workflow might also be useful if you've accidently committed sensitive data to a repository.
 I'm of the opinion that if you put a password and encryption key in a repo, your best bet is to change that credential immediately because you might not be able to account for anyone else you pulled down your secrets.
 But that's a topic for a different post.
+Additionally, I'll add that if you want to overwrite the remotes history, that is possible with a `git push --force`

 This code block demos the following